hashicorp/nomad/website/source/docs/job-specification/job.html.md

 ## `job` Examples

+The following examples only show the `job` stanzas.
+Remember that the `job` stanza is only valid in the placements listed above.

 ### Docker Container

 This example job starts a Docker container which runs as a service.
 Even though